15 Different Types of Angelfish

 They do best in tanks with plenty of hiding places.
 Black Lace Angelfish is not recommended for beginners because they are delicate and need special care.

-There are many different types of angelfish out there, but these have specific needs that should be met before purchasing.
+Many different types of angelfish exist, but specific needs should be met before purchasing.

 5. Golden Angelfish

-These fish are relatively easy to care for and make a great addition to any saltwater aquarium.
+These fish are relatively easy to care for and add to any saltwater aquarium.
 However, they may need more attention than other types of angelfish.

 6. Blushing Angelfish

-The Blushing Angelfish is a beautiful fish that can be found in various colors, including red, pink, and orange.
-These fish are named for their reddish coloration, which is caused by a parasite that only affects this type of angelfish.
+The Blushing Angelfish is a beautiful fish in various colors, including red, pink, and orange.
+These fish are named for their reddish coloration, caused by a parasite that only affects this type of angelfish.

 This parasite is not harmful to the fish, and in fact, many aquarists believe that it makes the fish more beautiful.